Wildlife Research Volunteer

 What will I be doing?

-Field work is intensive and requires early starts, long days and a lot of patience!
-You will get involved with tracking focus species, checking camera traps and recording sitings of all wildlife.
 You will undoubtedly witness unique and special wildlife moments – such as the take-over of a pride by a new male lion; watching a female cheetah teaching her cubs how to hunt; or observing the dynamics between vultures and predators at a carcass.

 You may get involved with some or all of the following activities: